Lay-Kami/rock-scissors-paper/README.md

     //console.log(computerPlay);

-compare the choice between "playerOne" vs "computerPlay" in this order;
-if playerOne == ComputerPlay
+create a function getGameMatch() compare the choice between "playerOne" vs "computerPlay" in this order: if playerOne == ComputerPlay
     return `draw`;
 else if (